Rosenborggade 7–9: 19th century

 The actors Ludvig Phister (1807–1896) and Louise Phister (née Petersen; 1816–1914) resided in the apartment on the second floor at No. 7 from 1849.
 They lived there until their deaths in 1896 and 1914.

 No. 156 A was home to a total of 30 people at the time of the 1860 census.
 Ludvig and Louise Phister resided in the second floor apartment with their daughters Sophie (aged 15) and Charlotte (aged eight), a maid and a female cook.
 Frants Caspar Djørup (1813–1908), district physician in Copenhagen, resided in another apartment with his wife Augusta Adolphine Djørup née Oxenbøll, their two youngest children Lauritz and Ane (aged three and one), their female cook and a nanny.
 Augusta Adolphine Djørup née Oxenbøll was the maternal aunt of the writer Henrik Pontoppidan.
 A third apartment was occupied by the goldsmith Carl Christian Olsen, his wife Nicoline Kirstine Olsen née Clausen, their three children and a female lodger.
 Stine Smith and Maria Jensdatter, two women in their 20s, resided on the ground floor.
 Hanne Jacobine Holm née From, a 51-year-old divorced woman, a rare phenomenon at the time, resided with her 31-year-old unmarried daughter and a maid on the first floor.
 Christen Nielsen, a tavern owner, resided with his wife Marie Nielsen née Olsen in the basement.

 No. 156 B (now Rosenborggade 9) was home to another 23 people at the time of the 1860 census.
 Frederik Christian Grove (died 1869), a civil servant in the Ministry of Finance with the title of Kammerråd, resided in one of the apartments with his daughter Hanne Georgia Grove, his sister Chatrine Marie Grove and a maid.
 Lucie Elise Fich (1800–1883), widow of pastor Hans Jacob Fich (1784–1852) and daughter of bishop Jens Michael Hertz, resided in another apartment with Wilhelmine Simonia Fich, widow Anna Lindorph and Lindorph's 19-year-old daughter Thora Sophie Lindorph.
 The two latter made a living from needlework.
 Søren Pedersen Lybye (1825–1898), a farmer from western Jutland and an MP, resided in the apartment on the first floor when he was in Copenhagen.
 Another household consisted of the 50-year-old widow Birtha Johanne Dorthea Nielsen and five of her children.
 Her son Jacob Nielsen (1841–1894) would later establish one of the largest book printing businesses in the country.

 No. 154C (now Tornebuskegade 1) was census home to a total of 34 people at the time of the 1860.
-The residents included Johan Nicolay Lange (1814–1865), a minister associated with Almindelig Hospital and Abel Cathrines Stiftelse.
+The residents included Johan Nicolay Lange (1814–1865), a Lutheran minister associated with Almindelig Hospital and Abel Cathrines Stiftelse.

 No. 7–9 was home to a total of 79 people at the time of the 1880 census.